-Start of Supporting Upgrading Projects: 2000

-Renewable energy sources (RES) consumption has been continuously growing in Lithuania.
+Description 8.
+Replacement of Fossil Fuels in the DH Sector of Lithuania Regulatory Instruments and Investment Subsidies applied in the DH Sector of Lithuania to Stimulate Replacement of Fossil Fuels by Renewable Energy Source - Biomass Organisational Lithuania Start of Supporting Upgrading Projects: 2000 Project Summary Renewable energy sources (RES) consumption has been continuously growing in Lithuania.
 During the period of 2000-2017, the use of RES for heat production in the district heating sector increased from 2 % up to 68.7 %.
 Wood chips are the commonly used RES for heat production.
 The lower prices were one of the main reasons which motivated district heating companies, to switch from natural gas to biomass.
 At the same time, subsidies, soft loans, EU Structural Funds for 2007-2013 and 2014-2020 some fiscal measures, which are currently available for RES promotion, also have some impact on the increasing consumption of RES.
 After LT made the political decision to join the EU, the implementation of EU directives to national legislation started.
 The replacement of fossil fuels by renewable energies was the key trend in the EU energy policy.
 There were also additional (even regional) incentives to support the transition from natural gas to biomass.
 Furthermore, the development of RES in Lithuania is part of a sustainable policy.
 The use of local biomass in the district heating companies is producing high added value: cheaper heat for consumers, money for the purchase of fuel remains in Lithuania, new jobs are being created, and clean environment.

+Figure 21: RES and natural gas share changes in DH sector of Lithuania

+Project's Characteristics

 Retrofitting Types Targets of the Retrofitting Measure Effected Areas

 Primary Energy Savings,

 Efficiency Gains,

-Economical, Share of Renewables, Power Plants
+Economical, Share of Renewables, D DI .

-Organisational Use of Residual / Surplus Heat, Power Flams
+Organisational Use of Residual / Surplus Heat, Power Plants

 Economic Improvement,

 Displacement of Fossil Fuels

+Motivation behind the Project

-Several objectives stimulated the replacement of fossil fuels by biomass.
-One of them, was the limitation, which was set by EU, to use high sulphur content fuels (above 1 %).
+Several objectives stimulated the fuel conversion from fossil fuels to biomass.
+One of them, was the limitation, which was set by EU, to eliminate the use of high sulphur content fuels (above 1 %).
 Lithuanian DH enterprises which had no access to the natural gas network first, started to replace heavy fuel oil firing boilers to biomass boilers.
 The decision to join EU was made in 1995, and in 1999 Lithuania received a formal invitation to begin membership negotiations.
 The second objective was to get more indecency by using regional energy sources instead of imported fossil fuels.
 From 2007 this became a key target in all Energy Strategy versions.
 Another factor was the national regulation of DH prices by using incentive instruments, which was introduced from 2003 after the Heat Law was adopted by the LTU Parliament.
 The last decisive point was the first financial package of the EU support funds (2004-2007), which was especially allocated to the replacement of fossil fuels by renewables.
+The economic and environmental benefits (energy production cost and greenhouse gas emissions) closely correlated together with the EU and national political decisions which combined for the driving force of this good/best practice example.